stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 https://www.ncbi.nlm.nih.gov/pubmed/25993603

 Scroll down and find the 'Related information' section of the bottom right of the page.
 Click on the SRA link.
 This shows the SRA datasets associated with this paper.
-Scroll through the datasets until you find the one for `snake_7` (not snake_7_viral).
+Scroll through the datasets until you find the one for `snake_7` (_not_ snake_7_viral).
 Note that the reads in this dataset are supposedly already trimmed.
-Note at the bottom of the page the run # (SRR #) for this dataset: SRR1984309
+Note at the bottom of the page the run # (SRR #) for this dataset: `SRR1984309`.
+This is an accession in the SRA database for this run.
+You will need this accession to download the SRA data from the command line.

-We're going to download this dataset using the command line tool fastq-dump, part of the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
+We're going to download this dataset using the command line tool `fastq-dump`, part of the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
 First, let's create a directory (folder) in which to work.
 Open the terminal app on your laptop and type these commands:

 change (move) to your home directory, if not already there
 ```